 #6.
 Cook After Exercising

-Cooking is great for the brain since it stimulates a variety of senses.
+Cooking is great for the brain since it stimulates a variety of senses, not to mention many “brain foods” can even enhance your memory and mental cognition.
 Cooking requires you to use your hands to cut and mix ingredients; it stimulates your sense of smell and activates certain areas of the brain; and, you’ll need to maintain focus with your eyes to ensure portions are accurate and you’re safely cutting vegetables, etc. Even better, signing up for a cooking class requires more attention and concentration.
 Exercise in the morning and take a cooking class at night for a great mind-body improvement.
 Plus, you’ll be better apt to prepare nutritious foods.